Taking Care of the Crew While Managing Underground Lines

 But, hey, there’s always an opportunity for improvement, right?

-That’s why, as we honor utility line workers this National Safety Month, S&C is also celebrating innovations that are enhancing crew operations, including those that help where some challenges are hidden: underground.
+That's why, as we honor utility line workers, S&C is also celebrating innovations that are enhancing crew operations, including those that help where some challenges are hidden: underground.

 The Lowdown on the Underground